Neelka96/sql-challenge/README.md

     - [Query 7](#query-7)
     - [Query 8](#query-8)

+> [!NOTE]
+> All roleplaying instructions, rubric requirements, and Starter Code (with
+> database and csv's) are provided by 2U/edX as part of their educational
+> package provided with paid entry into the class.

 ## Introduction
 It’s been two weeks since I was hired as a new data engineer at Pewlett Hackard (a fictional company).